reimark/writing/blog/how-to-hack-the-developer-console-to-be-needlessly-interactive.md

 ### Creating sprites

 While you can't use `%c` for much past basic text styling, you **can** apply a background image to spaces, and achieve some crude sprites.
-You can't set a width — just pick the best number of spaces — but with a `background-position` of `cover`, it should roughly do what you want.
+You can't set a width — just pick the best number of spaces — but with a `background-size` of `cover`, it should roughly do what you want.

 <img src="https://konklone.com/assets/images/blog/console/console-images-1.png" class="block border" />